sannonaragao/HiperBoot/README.md

 HiperBoot simplifies query building by utilizing existing relationships between entities, providing advanced features like filtering, pagination, and sorting.
 Designed for compatibility with various SQL databases, it delivers optimized query performance and strong protection against SQL Injection attacks.

+If you want to jump ahead and check a practical example of how to return data "as an Excel spreadsheet" from any entity and its relationships using just 3 lines of code you can check this repository [HiperBoot Service Example](https://github.com/sannonaragao/HiperBoot-service-example).
+Just be sure to return here right after and read the basic documentation.

 ---

 ## Integrating HiperBoot into Your Project